-Free Application for Federal Student Aid (FAFSA) changes are coming this year!
+The Free Application for Federal Student Aid (FAFSA) has changed!

-With the passage of the FAFSA Simplification Act, the Department of Education has made the form shorter, from answering more than 100 questions to around 30, and easier to file for students applying for federal aid starting this year.
+With the passage of the FAFSA Simplification Act, the Department of Education (ED) has made the form shorter, from answering more than 100 questions to around 30, and easier to file for students applying for federal aid.

 New Timeline for the 2024-25 Aid Year

-We will continue to update you as we receive additional information from Federal Financial Aid and encourage you to file your FAFSA as soon as possible after it opens.
+We will continue to update you as we receive additional information from the ED.

 What You Need to Know